RetroSwimAU/TeradriveCode/README.md

   * This is how I access the PSG memory location for my demo.
     * The calculations are easier though, because the PSG address is `$C00011`.
 All the middle bits are 0's :D
     * The playback of the Master System music is, well, barbaric.
 The file is read a byte at a time, sending the PSG commands as it finds them, ignoring any wait/delay commands, as fast as it can.
 The fact I update the file position on the screen just happens to make it play sorta-kinda the right speed.
+    * There is a 'CMOS Setup' type screen accessible by booting the TeraDrive in PC mode, choosing DOS from the boot menu, and spamming F1.
+On this screen you can select which PC segment the memory window appears in.
+The base address can be from `C800:0000` to `DE00:0000`.
+      * The top two bytes are visible in register 1162, bits 1-4.
+      * If CMOS battery is dead, or values in CMOS NVRAM are invalid, the default is `CE00:0000`

 ## MD PSG playback from PC side
 ![image](https://github.com/RetroSwimAU/TeradriveCode/assets/45222648/87bc9323-5314-4551-88e6-4b3b46e08b6c)